 During colonisation, the school systems of the colonial rulers were duplicated in their colonies.
 However, the curriculum was of limited relevance to solving the daily problems of the locals.
 Rather, for the most part they served the economic and political interests of the “mother countries”.

-In Turkey, Mustafa Kemal Atatürk modernised the entire educational system with the aim of initiating those social and cultural changes in which learning played an signicant role.
+In Turkey, Mustafa Kemal Atatürk modernised the entire educational system with the aim of initiating those social and cultural changes in which learning played an significant role.
 He closed the Madrasas (the Quranic schools), choosing instead to emphasise the value of vocational training.

 In this absence of this process of transformation, many sub-Saharan African countries failed soon after the departure of their colonial rulers.
 Some of their North African neighbours, including Egypt, Tunisia and Morocco, had done much to change their societies and cultures after independence.
 But others continued with the school systems of their respective colonial powers for decades, despite the systems’ intention of socialising the Africans as French or English subjects.
 From the start, through the principle of “divide and rule”, efforts were made to suppress any national identity, thereby preventing the emergence of Africans’ own self-esteem.